Context

 Every exposed native symbol, its import path, runtime behavior, and extracted documentation can be reviewed in the generated API reference.

-This documentation is produced automatically from the same build artifacts used to compile and expose the native code.
+This documentation is produced from exposure manifests and validated inventory data.
 There is no parallel, hand-written documentation layer.

 Inspect the generated library documentation

-The full, generated documentation for a Hydra Forgeβproduced library is available for inspection.
+The full, generated documentation for a Hydra Forge library is available for inspection.

 This documentation reflects the actual public API surface,